monero-project/monero/docs/ANONYMITY_NETWORKS.md

 encrypt the connection from end-to-end.
 If desired, SSL can also be applied to the connection with `--daemon-address https://5tymba6faziy36md5ffy42vatbjzlye4vyr3gyz6lcvdfximnvwpmwqd.onion` which requires a server certificate that is signed by a "root" certificate on the machine running the wallet.
-Alternatively, `--daemon-cert-file` can be used to specify a certificate to authenticate the server.
+Alternatively, `--daemon-ssl-certificate` can be used to specify a certificate to authenticate the server.

-Proxies can also be used to connect to "clearnet" (IPv4 addresses or ICANN domains), but `--daemon-cert-file` _must_ be used for authentication and encryption.
+Proxies can also be used to connect to "clearnet" (IPv4 addresses or ICANN domains), but `--daemon-ssl-certificate` _must_ be used for authentication and encryption, or bypassed with `--daemon-ssl-allow-any-cert`.

 ### Network Types

 #### Tor & I2P

-Options `--add-exclusive-node` and `--add-peer` recognize ".onion" and ".b32.i2p" addresses, and will properly forward those addresses to the proxy provided with `--tx-proxy tor,...` or `--tx-proxy i2p,...`.
+Options `--add-exclusive-node`, `--add-priority-node`, and `--add-peer` recognize ".onion" and ".b32.i2p" addresses, and will properly forward those addresses to the proxy provided with `--tx-proxy tor,...` or `--tx-proxy i2p,...`.